Email Security Threats: Protecting Your Business Communications with AMVIA

-Almost every business relies on email as one of the primary ways of communicating.
+Almost every business relies on email as one of the primary ways of communicating, with over 333 billion emails sent and received daily worldwide.
 However, despite its widespread use, many businesses remain unaware of the cyber security threats that email poses.
+A staggering 95% of all data breaches are caused by human error, with email serving as the primary attack vector.

 Email Security Threats You Should Be Aware Of

-Emails can serve as a conduit for various types of malware, such as ransomware and viruses.
+Emails can serve as a conduit for various types of malware, such as ransomware and viruses, with nearly 1.2% of all emails sent being malicious, accounting for 3.4 billion phishing emails daily.
 Here are some of the major threats your business may face:

 1. Malware in Emails

 Emails can contain malicious code designed to run when you open the message.
-The most common types of malware are often found within email attachments or links.
+The most common types of malware are often found within email attachments or links, though current data shows that only 1% of malicious emails that reach user inboxes deliver malware, as email filters have become more effective at stopping these traditional threats.

 2. Phishing Emails